espflight/.github/profile/README.md

 ### Honest project status

-Experimental, incomplete, tested, and stable features should be identified clearly.
+Experimental, incomplete, tested, and stable features should always be identified clearly.

 ---